Ketogenic dietary therapy for Tuberous sclerosis complex

 Honorary Research Associate, UCL – Institute of Child Health

-The ketogenic diet is a high fat, restricted carbohydrate regime that has been used as a treatment for epilepsy since the 1920s; efficacy is demonstrated in prospective studies and a randomised controlled trial (5).
-It has been used successfully to treat seizures in TSC: of twelve ketogenic diet treated TSC children reviewed retrospectively, eleven had over 50% seizure reduction and five achieved seizure freedom for at least 5 months (6).
-Case reports are published of two young boys with TSC and refractory partial seizures who experienced seizure freedom after 2 months on the ketogenic diet with a third boy having significant reduction in drop attacks (7), and one adult with TSC who has successfully remained on dietary treatment for over 20 years (8).
-A more liberalized approach to ketogenic therapy, the low glycaemic index treatment, has also been successful in seizure management: a retrospective chart review of 15 TSC patients aged 1 to 20 years reported almost half to have over 50% seizure reduction after 6 months (9).
-The mechanism by which the diet may bring benefit is unclear; in a series of five ketogenic diet-treated TSC patients there was no evidence of dietary induced regression in tumour size or growth (10)
+The KD is a high fat, restricted carbohydrate regime that has been used to treat epilepsy since the 1920s, newer and more liberal variants include the Modified Atkins Diet and Low Glycaemic Index Treatment (LGIT).
+Efficacy of these diets has been demonstrated in many prospective studies and randomised trials (5,6,7) and has also been reported in TSC.
+A retrospective review of twelve TSC children reported that eleven had over 50% seizure reduction on KD and five achieved seizure freedom for at least 5 months (8).
+Another group of twelve KD-treated TSC children have been reviewed: ten had over 50% seizure reduction after 3 months with improvements in cognition and behaviour in seven (9) Case reports are published of two young boys with TSC and refractory partial seizures who experienced seizure freedom after 2 months on KD with a third boy having significant reduction in drop attacks (10), and one adult with TSC who has successfully remained on dietary treatment for over 20 years (11).
+The LGIT has also been successful in seizure management: a retrospective review of 15 TSC patients aged 1 to 20 years reported almost half to have over 50% seizure reduction after 6 months (12).
+The mechanism by which the diet may bring benefit is unclear; in a series of five KD-treated TSC patients there was no evidence of dietary induced regression in tumour size or growth (13).

-International consensus recommendations suggest that ketogenic therapy should be strongly considered in a child with epilepsy who has failed two or three AEDs, and may be particularly beneficial in certain epilepsy syndromes, including TSC (11).
-The UK NICE guidelines on management of the epilepsies in adults and children also suggest that children and young people with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of the use of a ketogenic diet (CG137, nice.org.uk, updated 2012).
+International consensus recommendations suggest that KD should be strongly considered in a child with epilepsy who has failed two or three AEDs, and may be particularly beneficial in certain epilepsy syndromes, including TSC (14).
+The UK NICE guidelines on management of the epilepsies in adults and children also suggest that children and young people with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of KD (CG137, nice.org.uk, updated 2012).

 In view of these recommendations, we propose that children with TSC who have failed appropriate AED therapy are funded for an initial assessment of suitability for ketogenic therapy.
 Children who start a diet will require a minimum of three months on treatment to allow adequate assessment of benefit and appropriate fine-tuning of the prescription to individual needs.
 If seizure control is improved, it is likely that AEDs would be reduced or discontinued after that time.
-In view of the risk of seizure recurrence in children with TSC who become seizure-free during ketogenic therapy, it has been suggested that a diet may need to be continued for longer than the recommended two years in this group (12).
+In view of the risk of seizure recurrence in children with TSC who become seizure-free on KD, it has been suggested that a diet may need to be continued for longer than the recommended two years in this group (15).

 - Overwater IE, Bindels-de Heus K, Rietman AB, et al (2015) Epilepsy in children with tuberous sclerosis complex: Chance of remission and response to antiepileptic drugs.
 Epilepsia.
 56(8):1239-45.